djotaku/adventofcode/2016/README.md

 - Day 05 Haskell - Wil come back to it
 ## What I learned from Advent of Code 2016

-A distillation of what I learned this year.
+A distillation of what I learned this year:
+- TBD!

 For a full list of what I learned, for each day the README will contain what I learned in each programming language.